Pakistan Flood Relief Accomplishments to Date

 Click on the thumbnails for more details

-- Dry ration containing wheat or rice, chickpeas, cooking oil, soap for hygiene will be distributed to families.
+- Dry ration containing wheat or rice, chickpeas, cooking oil, jaggery (sugar) soap for hygiene is being distributed to more than 100,000 families

-- Medicines for fever, pain, gastric disorders, diarrhea, antibiotics, allergies, skin rashes, etc. are been purchased constantly and dispatched to field operations for distribution.
+- Medicines for fever, pain, gastric disorders, diarrhea, antibiotics, allergies, skin rashes, etc. were distributed to patients at mobile clinics and medical camps

-- Feminine hygiene products will be distributed to women.
+- Feminine hygiene products were distributed to women

-- In the process of sending around 20 containers of donated winter and regular clothing from the USA to Pakistan via our Container Shipment for In-Kind Donations project.
+- Sent more than 20 containers of donated winter and regular clothing from the USA to Pakistan via our Container Shipment for In-Kind Donations project

 Small Businesses for the Poor – Push Carts